 - 10 weeks personalised mentoring from specialists in digital marketing, business growth, intellectual property and finance to help build and improve your idea for commercial success.

-For more information about the Accelerate program email Curtin Accelerate or telephone +61 8 9266 2548.
+For more information about the Accelerate program please email Curtin Accelerate.